Use this simple calculator to determine the best exposure to start with for photographing the Milky Way.

 Making Exposure Adjustments

-The problem with this calculator is that it’s a one-size fits all solution so you may need to adjust based on your results.
-The calculator tries to determine the best settings to produce a neutral exposure.
+This calculator is that it’s a one-size fits all solution (which is never perfect) so you may need to adjust based on your results.
+The calculator tries to determine the best settings to produce a neutral-ish exposure.
 Usually, this means the resulting image may look unnaturally bright (because you expect an image of a dark sky to look dark) but don’t fret, you can reduce the exposure brightness in post processing which also often reduces noise in the image.

-If your exposure is unusably noisy, you may need to reduce your Max ISO slightly or enable your in-camera Long Exposure Noise Reduction.
+If your exposure is unusably noisy, you may be limited by your equipment or need to enable your in-camera Long Exposure Noise Reduction.
 If the stars are still streaking as star trails, you may need to reduce your shutter time.
-Light pollution and moonlight can also make the exposure too bright and a slow lens can end up forcing you to use either too high an ISO or too long a shutter speed for a proper exposure.
+Light pollution and moonlight can also make the exposure too bright and a slow lens (high f/number) will result in noisy images.
 While the settings suggested by the calculator are what I would use in 90% of my astrophotos, you’ll probably need to make some small adjustments.
-In order to develop a deeper understanding of how successful the exposure is, we usually cannot rely on what the photo looks like on the back of the LCD.
+In order to develop a deeper understanding of how successful the exposure is, we usually cannot rely entirely on what the photo looks like on the back of the LCD.

 I recommend enabling the histogram view on your camera.
 Every digital camera is different, but all of them feature a way to view a graph of the exposure.
 The histogram is usually available by pressing “INFO” or “Display” or the Up/Down arrows when reviewing photos.
 It really depends on your camera so check your instruction manual.
 Typically we will desire a histogram that shows peaks toward the center of the graph from left to right.
-Sometimes this is not possible if you are using a relatively slow lens and you may be forced to expose to the left or even underexpose.
+Sometimes this is not possible if you are using a relatively slow lens and you may be forced to expose to the left.
+Try to avoid underexposure at all costs.
+Exposure to the right is generally safe but is uncommon unless there is substantial light pollution in your photograph or if the moon is brightening the sky.

 See below for examples of histograms for various exposures of the Milky Way, and how to adjust for them.